Third Macedonian War: War in Illyria

-The campaign of Lucius Aemilius
+Lucius Aemilius' campaign

 Perseus sent 200 cavalry to guard the sea and ordered 200 targeteers in Thessalonica to encamp close to the naval arsenal.
 He sent 5,000 troops to garrison the mountains of Pythium and Petra, which were close to Thessaly, to guard against a Roman advance.
 He fortified the banks of the River Elpeus because it was dried and thus easy to pass.
-The women of the nearby cities were ordered to bring provisions.
-Aemilius was encamped near this river.
+Women of nearby cities were ordered to bring provisions.
+Aemilius encamped nearby.

 The envoys from Rhodes arrived at the Roman camp to advocate for peace, but they encountered hostility.
-Aemilius told them that he would give them an answer in two weeks and went on to discuss battle plans with his war council.
-He ruled out trying to force a crossing of the river or to get Octavius to devastate the coast near Thessalonica, as he considered the fortifications of the river insurmountable.
-He heard from two local traders that Perrhaebia (where the Pythian mountain range was) was poorly guarded.
-He thought that an attack at night could dislodge the enemy detachments there.
-He sent for Octavius and told him to sail to Heracelum and store ten days’ rations for 1,000 men.
+Aemilius told them that he would give them an answer in two weeks and discussed battle plans with his war council.
+He ruled out trying to force a crossing of the river or to get Octavius to devastate the coast near Thessalonica, as he considered the fortifications insurmountable.
+He heard from two local traders that Perrhaebia (near the Pythian mountain range) was poorly guarded.
+He thought that a night attack could dislodge the enemy detachments.
+He sent for Octavius and told him to sail to Heracelum and store ten days' rations for 1,000 men.
 He sent Publius Scipio Nasica Corculum there with 5,000 soldiers.
-He told Nasica privately that this was a pretence: Nasica would board the fleet, as if to raid the coast, but, in fact, he would then disembark and march to the mountains—the rations were for enabling the troops to march faster, without having to forage.
+He told Nasica privately that this was a pretence: Nasica would board the fleet, as if to raid the coast, but, in fact, he would then disembark and march to the mountains—the rations were for enabling the troops to move faster, without having to forage.
 Aemilius scheduled the march so that Nasica would reach the Pythian mountains three days later.
 Livy said that Nasica had 5,000 troops.
 However, Plutarch noted that Nasica wrote in a letter that he had 5,000 Roman and 3,000 Italian infantry, 120 cavalry and 200 mixed Thracians and Cretans.
 When he reached Heracleum, Nasica told his officers the real design and moved inland to Pythium.
-According to Plutarch, he stopped below Pythium whereas Livy wrote that he reached the summit.
-Plutarch described this force as an enveloping force.
+According to Plutarch, he stopped below Pythium while Livy wrote that he reached the summit.
 Livy wrote that Aemilius sent his son, Quintus Fabius Maximus Aemilianus, with Nasica.
 Plutarch specified that the son volunteered to join the expedition.